Real life: As distinct from fiction

 When used to distinguish from fictional worlds or universes against the consensus reality of the reader, the term has a long history:

 In her 1788 work, Original Stories from Real Life; with Conversations Calculated to Regulate the Affections, and Form the Mind to Truth and Goodness, author Mary Wollstonecraft employs the term in her title, representing the work's focus on a middle-class ethos which she viewed as superior to the court culture represented by fairy tales and the values of chance and luck found in chapbook stories for the poor.
 As phrased by Gary Kelly, writing about the work, "The phrase 'real life' strengthens 'original', excluding both the artificial and the fictional or imaginary."

 As distinct from the Internet

 On the Internet, "real life" refers to life offline.
 Online, the acronym "IRL" stands for "in real life", with the meaning "not on the Internet".
 For example, while Internet users may speak of having "met" someone that they have contacted via online chat or in an online gaming context, to say that they met someone "in real life" is to say that they encountered them at a physical location.
-Some, arguing that the Internet is part of real life, prefer to use "away from the keyboard" (AFK), e.g. the documentary TPB AFK: The Pirate Bay Away From Keyboard.
+Some, arguing that the Internet is part of real life, prefer to use "away from the keyboard" (AFK).

 Some sociologists engaged in the study of the Internet have predicted that someday, a distinction between online and offline worlds may seem "quaint", noting that certain types of online activity, such as sexual intrigues, have already made a full transition to complete legitimacy and "reality".